The Prayer That Covered Everything — Modern Paraphrase | fresh.bible

 What came next wasn't just a dedication ceremony.
-It was one of the longest, most detailed in all of — and it covered everything.
-Every kind of failure.
-Every kind of suffering.
-Every kind of person.
+It was a that refused to skip anything — every kind of failure, every kind of suffering, every kind of person.
 Solomon didn't just ask God to bless the building.
 He asked God to hear the people who would someday come to it broken.

 turned to the entire assembly of — thousands of people, all standing — and started with a bold claim.
 He told them: